NERSC provides many popular debugging tools. Some of them are general-purpose tools and others are geared toward more

 A quick guideline on when to use which debugging tool is as follows:

-- DDT: DDT is a parallel debugger that can be run with up to 8,192 processors.
+- DDT: DDT is a GUI parallel debugger.
 It has features similar to TotalView and and a similarly intuitive user interface.
 It is primarily used for debugging parallel MPI or OpenMP applications.

 - GDB: GDB can be used to quickly and easily examine a core file that was produced when an execution crashed to give an approximate traceback.